ARMmbed/mbed-os-example-cellular/README.md

 ```

-### Turning Modem AT echo trace on
+### Turning modem AT echo trace on

 If you like details and wish to know about all the AT interactions between the modem and your driver, turn on the modem AT echo trace.
-Set `modem_trace` field value to be true.
+Set the `modem_trace` field value to be true.

 ```json
         "modem_trace": {